When is the application deadline?

 I would like to send my materials to you via email or in paper form.
 Why do I need to use your online application form?

-Because of the high volume of applications received each year and the level of review provided to each application, we utilize the online application form and submission process to ensure the expeditious processing of all applications.
-The online application form will facilitate many tasks automatically, such as notifying your referees that you have submitted an application and asking them to submit letters of recommendation on your behalf.
-The online application form also ensures accuracy regarding your mailing address and the type of fellowship for which you are applying; additionally, it ensures that we are working directly with information you submitted.
+Because of the high volume of applications received each year, the confidential nature of the application process, and the level of review provided to each application, we utilize an online application form and submission process to ensure the expeditious processing of all applications.
+The online application form will facilitate many tasks automatically, such as notifying your referees that you have submitted an application and asking them to submit letters of reference on your behalf.
+The online application form ensures accuracy regarding your mailing address and the type of fellowship for which you are applying.
+Additionally, it ensures that we are working directly with your information, as you submitted.
 Because of these processes, we accept only online applications through the NDIAS website.